open-runtimes/examples/ruby/convert_phone_number_to_country_name/README.md

 ```
 $ git clone https://github.com/open-runtimes/examples.git && cd examples
-$ cd dart/convert_phone_number_to_country_name
+$ cd ruby/convert_phone_number_to_country_name
 ```

 2. Enter this function folder and build the code:
 ```
-docker run -e INTERNAL_RUNTIME_ENTRYPOINT=lib/main.dart --rm --interactive --tty --volume $PWD:/usr/code openruntimes/dart:2.16 sh /usr/local/src/build.sh
+docker run --rm --interactive --tty --volume $PWD:/usr/code openruntimes/ruby:3.1 sh /usr/local/src/build.sh
 ```
 As a result, a `code.tar.gz` file will be generated.

 3. Start the Open Runtime:
 ```
-docker run -p 3000:3000 -e INTERNAL_RUNTIME_KEY=secret-key --rm --interactive --tty --volume $PWD/code.tar.gz:/tmp/code.tar.gz:ro openruntimes/dart:2.16 sh /usr/local/src/start.sh
+docker run -p 3000:3000 -e INTERNAL_RUNTIME_KEY=secret-key -e INTERNAL_RUNTIME_ENTRYPOINT=index.rb --rm --interactive --tty --volume $PWD/code.tar.gz:/tmp/code.tar.gz:ro openruntimes/ruby:3.1 sh /usr/local/src/start.sh
 ```

 Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
-To learn more about runtime, you can visit Dart runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/dart-2.16).
+To learn more about runtime, you can visit Ruby runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/ruby-3.1).

 ## 📝 Notes
  - This function is designed for use with Appwrite Cloud Functions.
 You can learn more about it in [Appwrite docs](https://appwrite.io/docs/functions).
- - This example is compatible with Dart 2.16.
+ - This example is compatible with Ruby 3.1.
 Other versions may work but are not guarenteed to work as they haven't been tested.
-Versions below Dart 2.14 will not work, because Apwrite SDK requires Dart 2.14,